How to proofread PDFs

 Designers might not notice these tiny slip ups because they’ve been so involved in the design process.

-And the account managers might not notice these tiny slip ups because they’re involved with so many crucial and costly campaigns.
+And project managers might not notice these tiny slip ups because they’re involved with managing the contributors and all the other crucial tasks that tie the projects together.

-So they assume the writers and designers have already sorted out those squiffy or incorrect bits.
-Because they’re the experts.
+It’s easy to assume the writers and designers have already sorted out those squiffy and incorrect bits because they’re the experts.
 And they are!
-Just not at proofreading and visually double checking their own work.

 Before you send your PDFs to print or press publish, you need that final proofread.
 Ideally from someone not involved in any of that collaborative process, but who still swings by as an essential part of the team and makes you look damn good.